AMC-Starter-Kit/guide/CONTRIBUTING.md

 Reporting Bugs

 If you find a bug, please open an issue and provide as much detail as possible.
 This helps us understand and fix the problem more efficiently.

+### 9. Github Pages

+You can see the result at https://amc-starter-kit.github.io/guide/